vpatryshev/ScalaKittens/ScalaStyleGuide.md

 1.16.
 DRY.
 Abstraction is your friend.

 1.17.
+The code lives as long as it's refactorable.
+If it's frozen, it's dead, or it will die soon.

+1.18.
 Read books on functional programming and advanced books on Scala.

 ## Level 2.

 You are an experienced Scala programmer, pretty versatile with stuff, can write typed and untyped SKI combinators (maybe not).

 2.1.
 Keep in mind that level 1 programmers are reading your code: don't make their life harder than is necessary.